OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 .. important::

     SELinux can block some operations initiated by the OpenNebula Front-end, which results in a failure of the particular operation.
-It's **not recommended to disable** the SELinux on production environments, as it degrades the security of your server, but to investigate and workaround each individual problem based on the `SELinux User's and Administrator's Guide <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/>`__.
-The administrator might disable the SELinux to temporarily workaround the problem or on non-production deployments by changing following line in ``/etc/selinux/config``:
+It's **not recommended to disable** the SELinux on production environments, as it degrades the security of your server, but to investigate and work around each individual problem based on the `SELinux User's and Administrator's Guide <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/>`__.
+The administrator might disable the SELinux to temporarily work around the problem or on non-production deployments by changing following line in ``/etc/selinux/config``:

     .. code-block:: bash